wqking/metapp/doc/core_concepts.md

 `Variant` is used extensively in metapp library.
 `Variant` can hold any data types. `Variant` can hold value or object that the value or object is copied to `Variant` internal memory.
 The value or object can be any type, such as int, bool, containers, smart pointers, etc.
-`Variant` can hold pointer that the pointer points to memory that's out side the `Variant`. `Variant` can also hold reference that the reference refers to memory that's out of the `Variant`.
+`Variant` can hold pointer that points to memory that's outside of the `Variant`.
+`Variant` can also hold reference that refers to memory that's outside of the `Variant`.

 <a id="mdtoc_b2ae0bb2"></a>
 ## MetaType - the core meta type